Our story

 The global challenge

-The James Dyson Foundation launched in the United States in 2011 and in Japan five years later.
-The Foundation also runs activities in 27 countries, encouraging young people from across the globe to pursue an engineering career.
+The James Dyson Foundation launched in the UK in 2002, the US in 2011 followed by Japan, Malaysia, the Philippines and Singapore.
+The Foundation also runs activities in 21 other countries and regions, encouraging young people from across the globe to pursue an engineering career.

 Next generation